top of page

 10% (selected goods/services)

-Exemptions available for some sectors.
+Exemptions are possible for some sectors.

 Germany